-Health Insurance Portability and Accountability Act
+Health Insurance Portability and Accountability Act (HIPAA) Compliance

 Introduction

-The Health Insurance Portability and Accountability Act of 1996 (HIPAA), also known as the Kennedy–Kassebaum Act or Kassebaum-Kennedy Act, comprises 5 Titles, as mentioned below.[2][3][4]
+The US Health Insurance Portability and Accountability Act of 1996 (HIPAA), also known as the Kennedy–Kassebaum Act or Kassebaum-Kennedy Act, comprises 5 Titles, as mentioned below.[2][3][4]

 - Title II: Addresses healthcare fraud and abuse, implements medical liability reform, and promotes administrative simplification by establishing national standards for electronic healthcare transactions and national identifiers for providers, employers, and health insurance plans.